cheerful multiethnic students with notepads and textbooks together

 9. Workout regularly

-If it is really difficult for you, you can do like I did my freshman and sophomore year.
+If it is really difficult for you, you can do as I did during my freshman and sophomore years.
 I took a 1 credit hour course at the gym.
 I took a “Tone and Sculpting” class and a “workout on your own” class.
 Both allowed me to fit workout time into my schedule with ease.
 See if your school has this as an option as well!

 11. Make daily to-do lists